US History—Semester A

 Shmoop's got the scoop on the birth and adolescence of the US of A.

-Half a score and some odd years ago, our Shmoopfathers brought forth on these interwebs, a new website, conceived in hilarity, and dedicated to the proposition that learning and laughing go better together.
-And then, they made history—a US History course, that is.
-Now you can get a good belly laugh as you learn everything from how Columbus’s voyage brought us pizza as we know it today to how a Gecko defined the eighties (nope, it has nothing to do with insurance).
-Join Shmoop’s US History course and:
+Half a score and some odd years ago, our Shmoopfathers brought forth on these Interwebs a new website, conceived in hilarity, and dedicated to the proposition that learning and laughing go better together.
+And then they made history—a US History course, that is.
+Now you can get a good belly laugh as you learn about the land of the free and the home of the brave.

 - watch the sparks fly in a culture clash between Spanish sailors and Powhatan natives—by reading a comic book.

 - claim your title as America's Next Top Trader by bartering furs for food as a British mercantilist.
 (Tyra RiverBanks not included.)

 P.S.
 US History is a two-semester course.
 You're looking at Semester A, but you can check out Semester B here.

 - Microsoft Office, Google Docs, or another word processing program

 - A camera (a camera phone is sufficient)

 - All other work can be done via the Shmoop website.